-- How to get help - Campus and community resources - UConn's policies and response processes - Reporting options, including to the University and the Police - How to offer support as a friend, guardian, partner or faculty/staff member - Contact information for the Title IX Coordinator - Events, awareness and training opportunities
+- How to get help

+- Campus and community resources

+- UConn's policies and response processes

+- Reporting options, including to the University and the Police

+- How to offer support as a friend, guardian, partner or faculty/staff member

+- Contact information for the Title IX

+Coordinator

+- Events, awareness and training opportunities

 III. & IV.
-UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns

-UConn provides prevention, awareness and risk reduction programs and campaigns to the university community in a wide array of formats throughout the year.
-These include new student and employee orientation sessions, topic-specific seminars and workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website.
+UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns new student and employee orientation sessions, topic-specific seminars and workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website.
 The attached chart outlines the 531 programs and campaigns at UConn, the regional campuses and UConn Health during 2016.
 Selected programs are highlighted herein.